CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### ♻️ Wrapping up functionality

-Can we take the expression we’ve created and wrap it up so it can be reused to convert any number into a percentage?
+Now we want to wrap up the expression we’ve created and reuse it to convert any number into a percentage.

-We can take this unit of code and write a function declaration to reuse some given unit of code.
+We can write a function declaration to reuse some code.
 A function declaration looks like this:

 ```js